 Governor’s Creek, your next destination, can be hard to find.
-Fortunately, Storm Endurance Sports is on the way and this friendly bike shop can not only point you in the right direction, the staff can offer a tip or two on how to ride there.
-Carefully, for starters: the 6 miles of trail here are a bit more advanced than your ride this morning.
+Fortunately, Back to Dirt is on the way, and this friendly bike shop can point you in the right direction and offer a tip or two on how to ride there.
+Carefully, for starters: The 6 miles of trail here are a bit more advanced than your ride this morning.
 (If you’re not in midseason form, both trail networks make for nice hikes as well.)

 Day 2: Hiking Among Pines

 After an aggressive day of riding in Sanford, your backside requests a day out of the saddle.
 Fortunately, there’s plenty of adventure to be had on foot, and no one says it needs to be epic.

 Head to the confluence of the Rocky and Flat rivers south of Pittsboro where you’ll find an oddity of nature.
 During the last ice age, white pines, hemlocks and other cool weather plants were common in this region of our state.
 When the glaciers retreated, so did the cool-weather flora – except in a handful of places where conditions remain cool enough to support them.
 One of these places is the 275-acre White Pines Preserve, the first tract of land preserved by the Triangle Land Conservancy in the mid-1980s.
 More than 3 miles of trail explore the property, which has traits of both the Southern Appalachians and the wetlands of the coastal plain.